zaach/jison/README.md

             {$$ = Math.PI;}
         ;

-which compiles down to this JSON:
+which compiles down to this JSON representation used directly by Jison:

     {
         "lex": {